How to Submit Articles, Proposals for Special Issues, and Books to be Reviewed

 - Substantive footnotes, as distinct from references, are discouraged.
 If essential, however, they should be prepared as end notes and identified as Notes.

 - The author is responsible for ensuring that items appearing in the References are cross-checked with the text citation for publication dates and spelling.
 Any item which is inconsistent will be deleted from both the text and the References.
+We strongly recommend that authors use citation tools such as Endnote, Mendeley, RefWorks, or other similar software.

 - All source references are indicated in the text by noting the author's last name, date of publication, and page numbers, if appropriate.
 A separate alphabetical listing of all citations should be typed in the References section.
 Examples follow for both text entries and the References section listing.